Common Mistakes in Blog Management and How to Avoid Them

 7. Failing to Monetize Effectively

-If you’re blogging with the goal of earning income, failing to implement a monetization strategy can leave money on the table.
+If you’re blogging with the goal of earning income, failing to implement a clear monetization strategy can leave money on the table.
 Many bloggers either wait too long to monetize or rely on a single income stream.

 How to Avoid It: